ecmwf/anemoi-datasets/docs/using/methods.rst

 shape:
    A tuple of the dataset's dimensions.

+field_shape:
+   The original shape of a single field, either 1D or 2D.
+When building datasets, the fields are flattened to 1D.

 dtype:
-   The dataset's data type.
+   The dataset's `NumPy data type`_.

-field_shape:
-   The dataset's field shape.

 dates:
-   The dataset's dates.
+   The dataset's dates, as a NumPy vector of datetime64_ objects.

+frequency:
+   The dataset's frequency (i.e the delta between two consecutive dates) in hours.

 latitudes:
-   The dataset's latitudes.
+   The dataset's latitudes as a NumPy vector.

 longitudes:
-   The dataset's longitudes.
+   The dataset's longitudes as a NumPy vector.

 statistics:
    The dataset's statistics.

 resolution:
    The dataset's resolution.

-frequency:
-   The dataset's frequency.

 name_to_index:
    A dictionary mapping variable names to their indices.